 - 1. Cell Biology

 - 2. Principles of Organisation

 - 3. Infection and response

-- 4. Bioeneraetics
+- 4. Bioenergetics

 - 5. Homeostasis and response

 - 6. Inheritance and Variation

 - 7. Ecology

-Pupils will complete internal assessments including multiple-choice quizzes, interim assessments and end of term examinations.
-Pupils will also complete two externally assessed papers in the Summer term.
+Pupils in Year 10 will complete internal assessments including multiple-choice quizzes, interim assessments and end of term examinations.

+In Year 11, pupils will also complete the internal assessments as well as two externally assessed papers in the Summer term.
 Paper 1 will cover topics 1-4 and Paper 2 will cover topics 5-7.